Customer Service & Social Media: 3 Tips To Do It Right

 Social media.
 Those two words have become a definitive part of today’s culture.
-With over 75% of all internet users on social media, it’s quickly become a pinnacle of our digital world.
+With over 3.6 billion people on social media, it’s quickly become a pinnacle of our digital world.

 According to Daniel Newman, CEO of Broadsuite Media Group, “brands will increasingly recognize that social media is no longer an isolated marketing channel used primarily to sell their product or service.
 What once served primarily as a platform to increase sales is now a meeting space, and has become part of the brand experience itself.”